tldr-pages/tldr/pages/linux/torsocks.md

 `torsocks --isolate {{curl https://check.torproject.org/api/ip}}`

-- Connect to a tor proxy running on alternate [a]ddress and [P]ort:
+- Connect to a Tor proxy running on a specific [a]ddress and [P]ort:

 `torsocks --address {{ip}} --port {{port}} {{command}}`